 Due to its enormous significance for the largest religious group in the world, the Abrahamic Religions, it has commonly been known as the Holy Land for millennia.
 Historically, it has also been known as either Israel or Palestine or both, depending on the period.

 The Natufians were primarily hunters and lived in caves but also planted grain on small scale.
-They also marked the start of wide-spread pottery production in the region.
+They also marked the start of widespread pottery production in the region.

 Gradually, people living in the region underwent the Agricultural Revolution, along with most of the world.
 Towns started emerging in the region as far back as 7,000 B.C, but they were small and presumably independent entities, as their external influence is limited.

-The first large-scale civilisation encompassing the Holy Land emerged with the immigration of Ghassulian peoples in the fourth millennium B.C.
+The first large-scale civilization encompassing the Holy Land emerged with the immigration of Ghassulian peoples in the fourth millennium B.C.
 Their place of origin is unknown, but they brought advanced technologies to the area, particularly Copper metallurgy.
 Presumably, this copper was imported from the Sinai Peninsula through a small trade network.

 In this period also, however, there is no evidence of any unified political entity dominating the region.
-The Ghassulians faced a steady decline in late-fourth Millennium B.C and became integrated into the urban settlements along with recent migrants from the north.
+The Ghassulians faced a steady decline in the late-fourth Millennium B.C and became integrated into the urban settlements along with recent migrants from the north.

 Most of the major towns of the biblical era were settled during this period.
-The inhabitants, known as the Canaanites, would gradually develop into the Semitic peoples of the known historical era, including Arabs, Aramaeans and Jews.
+The inhabitants, known as the Canaanites, would gradually develop into the Semitic peoples of the known historical era, including Arabs, Aramaeans, and Jews.

 The region, however, was never unified and continued to see turmoil throughout the third millennium B.C.
-Urbanisation had all but ended in most of the region by the twenty-third century B.C. when most of the population was nomadic and divided into several tribal alliances.
+Urbanization had all but ended in most of the region by the twenty-third century B.C. when most of the population was nomadic and divided into several tribal alliances.

 The Bible confirms this lifestyle for the Amorites during the early biblical period in the Book of Joshua.
 The Canaanites, who lived near the coast and north of the Negev Desert, maintained their urban culture during the period but dwindled in population in comparison to the nomadic tribes.